 On the 1st October 1843 “Parson Hawker” gathered his parishioners for the very first Harvest service thanking God for providing such plentiful food.
 The local corn bread was taken at communion during this service.

 Although Christians had always given thanks for the Harvest, Parson Hawker turned it into the annual ritual it now has become.
-News of his Harvest service was spread by high church magazines and universally adopted.
+News of his Harvest service was spread through church magazines and then universally adopted.

 Hawker was born in Plymouth, his father was a Cornish curate.
 As the family was poor, Hawker had to married a lady 20 years older, in order to have the necessary funds to attend Magdalene College in Oxford.
 Ordained in 1831, Hawker was totally elated to be offered Morwenstow, an unappealing parish that had not had a vicar in residence for over 100 years.